Salt spray test

 Salt spray testing is an accelerated corrosion test that produces a corrosive attack to coated samples in order to evaluate (mostly comparatively) the suitability of the coating for use as a protective finish.
-The appearance of corrosion products (rust or other oxides) is evaluated after a pre-determined period of time.
+The appearance of corrosion products (rust or other oxides) is evaluated after a predetermined period of time.
 Test duration depends on the corrosion resistance of the coating; generally, the more corrosion resistant the coating is, the longer the period of testing before the appearance of corrosion or rust.

 The salt spray test is one of the most widespread and long-established corrosion tests.
 ASTM B117 was the first internationally recognized salt spray standard, originally published in 1939.
 Other important relevant standards are ISO 9227, JIS Z 2371 and ASTM G85.